Last Updated on: 29th October 2023, 09:53 am

 Scared Parrot Body Language

-- Feathers tight or slicked to the body
+- Feathers tight against the body.

-- Hissing or growling
+- Biting or lunging.

-- Moving away from you or whatever it fears
+- Moving away from whatever it fears.

-- Hiding in a corner
+- Hiding in a corner.

 Parrot Scared of Hands

-Show The Parrot Your Hands Without Touching It
+Show Them Your Hands

 Parrot Scared of Toys